 10 Ways to Eat More Veggies

 I love veggies, but eating organic fresh veggies can be difficult and expensive.
-Spring veggies are coming to life, and my taste buds are waking up from a long winter.
-So here are my top 10 ways to easily incorporate veggies into delicious meals.
+Especially in the winter months when non-seasonal veggies are in high demand!
+So here are my top 10 ways to easily incorporate easy to find veggies into delicious meals.

 1) Wrap It Up – Recently I’ve become obsessed with wrapping my food.
 Yes, wrapping it.
 Like my spiced lamb burger wrapped in a blanched (boiled quickly then submerged in an ice bath – store in the fridge for up to a week). collard green leaf with red onion and tzatziki sauce.
 That sneaky wrap is full of added nutrients, and adds a delightful texture and crunch.
 Use collard leaves to wrap ANYTHING, from chicken, to tuna salad, it’s easy, healthy and delicious.
 Bonus – Last week I wrapped a salmon filet in paper thin zucchini before pan sautéing it in garlic, olive oil and spices.
 It was crispy, sweet and salty – see the main image – served it over roasted tomato & onion organic orzo.
 YUM!